How to Sell a Business – the Story Your Buyers Need to Hear

 Communicate the mission of your business, and where the bulk of your efforts get invested.

-How are you working toward achieving the goals, products, and services you’re focusing on?
+How are you working toward achieving the goals, products, and services your business is focusing on?
 What has worked well, and what hasn’t?

 Describe how your business began.
 How did you build it up to become an 8, 9, or 10 figure business?
 Walk through your growing pains, challenges, triumphs, and worries you’ve overcome.
 Show them your battle scars.